diverse group of people

 • Application Process:

 • Complete and submit the program application form.
+Deadline to apply is November 10, 2025.

 • Applications will be reviewed based on the eligibility criteria and application materials.
 Qualified applicants are invited for an interview, where their recovery journey and commitment to peer support will be discussed.
 This interview also serves as an opportunity for applicants to ask questions and learn more about the program.